How to Set Up Buy X Get Y Free Magento 2 Promotions

 Step 2.
 Create a New Rule

-.
-This action opens a new configuration page.
-Here, merchants define all aspects of the promotion.
+Click Add New Rule.
+This opens the configuration page where you define all aspects of the promotion.

 Step 3.
 Define Rule Information